Supporting AFL Victoria and safer club canteens

 In June 2018, we announced that 27 clubs would receive a canteen grant.
 In addition to the grant fund, each successful club received a merchandise pack from ESV; including new menu boards, canteen counter mats, and a ‘Canteen now open’ A-frame – each displaying our energy safety messages.

-Run in partnership with AFL Victoria, our 2019 ESV Canteen Grant program contributed to safety improvements in 30 canteens across the state, delivering a total of $25,000 in grant funds.
+In 2019, the ESV Safer Canteens program contributed to safety improvements in 30 canteens across the state, delivering a total of $25,000 in grant funds.

-The ESV Canteen Grant program was established to provide grants to AFL affiliated football club canteens for the purchase of new or replacement electrical or gas appliances.
+The ESV Safer Canteens grants program was established to provide grants to AFL affiliated football club canteens for the purchase of new or replacement electrical or gas appliances.
 This year 113 clubs applied for up to 50% of the total project cost, with a maximum grant of $1,000 per club.

 In addition to their grant, ESV provided each successful club with a range of display signage – menu boards, a Canteen Now Open sign and bar mats – each featuring ESV’s energy safety messages, with the expectation these messages will be seen by hundreds of hungry supporters across the state each week as they line up for their pie, sandwich or drink.